Battle of St. Louis: Prelude to battle

-Spanish and American defenses

 The village of St. Louis was primarily a trading hub on the Mississippi River that was governed by Lieutenant Governor Fernando de Leyba, a captain in the Spanish Army, but it was also the administrative capital of Upper Spanish Louisiana.
 Leyba was warned by a fur trader in late March 1780 that the British were planning an attack on St. Louis and the nearby American post at Cahokia.
 He began developing plans for the village's defense.
-He had an inexperienced militia force of 168 dispersed around the surrounding countryside and only 29-man force from the Fixed Regiment of Spanish Louisiana.
+He had an inexperienced militia force of 168 dispersed around the surrounding countryside and only 29-man force from the Louisiana Fixed Infantry Regiment.

 Leyba developed a grand plan of defense that included the construction of four stone towers.
 Without funds or the time to get them from New Orleans, Leyba asked the villagers to contribute funds and labor to the construction of these fortifications and paid for some of the work from his private funds.
 By mid-May, a single round tower had been built that was about 30 ft in diameter and 30 to 40 feet tall.
 The tower, dubbed Fort San Carlos, provided a commanding view of the surrounding countryside.
 As there did not appear to be sufficient time to build more towers, trenches were dug between the tower and the river to the north and south of the village.
 Three four-pound and two six-pound cannons from Fort Don Carlos were mounted in the tower, and other cannons were emplaced at each end of the line of trenches.